nav10003/otl-metromerger/README.md

 - Thanks to the creator of the Leaflet Interactive Choropleth Map tutorial (http://leafletjs.com/examples/choropleth.html)
 - Thanks to @alvinschang at CT Mirror, since this map borrows functions to display info window data, based on examples such as http://projects.ctmirror.org/content/2014/05/raceSchools/
 - Thanks to @erose for helping me with the JavaScript logic

-## To Do
-- add reset button to refresh browser
-- add method to unclick a town that has previously been clicked
-- find way to present infowindow data as a table or grid
-- add link to data source
-- decide whether these are the most appropriate data points to show (race, school data?)